 She has produced feature films and three award-winning independent short films, including The Lark Snare, winner of Best American Short at the Napa Sonoma Wine Country Film Festival.
-She has been a dramaturg for Ironweed Productions, is Touring Manager for Theater Grottesco, and is currently a dramatic editor for Clockhouse, a national literary journal.
+She has acted as dramaturg, playwright, and script consultant, and is currently a dramatic editor for Clockhouse, a national literary journal.
 In a previous career, Kita was a nurse and nursing instructor, working in the areas of cardiology, patient education and gerontology.

 For information about auditions, classes, performances, and space rental, email Kita.